tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/get_clickhouse_latest.md

 ---
 id: get_clickhouse_latest
-title: Getting the latest ClickHouse build
+title: Get the latest ClickHouse build
+description: Want to get the latest ClickHouse build?
+Here's how to download the latest build to keep up with the many changes to ClickHouse.
 tags:
   - beginner
   - getting-started
 ---

-# Getting the latest ClickHouse build
+# Get the latest ClickHouse build

-ClickHouse development is pretty fast, with hundreds of on-going pull requests and many changes happening daily.
+ClickHouse development happens very quickly, with hundreds of on-going pull requests and many changes happening daily.
 If you don't want to build ClickHouse to get the latest changes from HEAD you can simply download the latest build with:

 ```bash